trebuhw/dwm-install/README.md

 5. Options install scripts: 7, 8

+---

-Install scripts 9 only false (1,2,3,4,5)
+Scripts 9 install only false install scripts -  (1,2,3,4,5)
-to jest orginalne repo suckless
+this is the original repository Suckless